 Uncovering Oklahoma showcases many great places and things to do in Oklahoma City with friends, but how date-worthy are the places?
-Here on this page are suggestions for various fantastic, creative, and local places for amazing, fun, and unique dates.
-Young or old, straight or gay, romantic or fun, first date or long time married–there are ideas for all kinds of couples and types of dates in Norman.
+Here on this page are suggestions for various fantastic, creative, and local places for amazing, fun, and unique date ideas.
+Young or old, straight or gay, romantic or fun, first date or long-time married–there are ideas for all kinds of couples and types of dates.
 This isn’t a laundry list of places – it’s a thoughtful collection of eateries, activities, and options with remarks about what special characteristic makes it a good outing for couples.
 This guide focuses on local things that people can only do in Norman, with some extraordinary exceptions.

 Whether couples like dance, painting, photography, or music, there will be something for everybody to see, hear, and do during the 2nd Friday of every month in Norman.
-All events are free and open to the public from 6 p.m. until at least 9 pm.
+All events are free and open to the public from 6 pm until at least 9 pm.
 This is the Number 1 date idea pick for Norman.

 747 Asp Avenue, Norman